eagles-project/mam4xx/.github/pnnl-ci/README.md

 Since this integration is automatically configured through GitLab premium, pipeline status will automatically be posted to commits/PRs.

 ## Scipts

+There are shared environment variables that are propogated across both scripts, and each job shares the same template in order to reduce code duplication.

+The shared variables are:
+- HAERO_INSTALL - specifying where haero is/should be installed
+- BUILD_TYPE - Debug/Release
+- PRECISION - Single/Double, only applies to haero build stage

 ### `ci.sh`